-The Board has considered the uncertainties regarding the UK's continuing negotiations after leaving the EU and does not consider that any outcome would significantly affect the going concern status or viability of the Company.
+The Board has specifically considered the UK's departure from the European Union on 31 January 2020 and does not consider that this would affect the going concern status or viability of the Company due to the Company's limited exposure to UK and European investments.

-All the Company's key operations are outsourced to third-party service providers and the Board considers that alternative providers could be engaged at relatively short notice.
-Finally, the Investment Manager monitors closely the Company's cash requirements to meet on-going fees and expenses and expects to maintain around 2% of its assets in cash or near cash to meet these obligations.
+Finally, the Investment Manager monitors closely the Company's cash requirements to meet ongoing fees and expenses and expects to maintain around 2% of its assets in cash or near cash to meet these obligations.

-As a result of this analysis, the Board believes the Company can effectively manage the principal and emerging risks and uncertainties and remains confident that the Company will be able to continue in operation, and does not envisage any change in strategy, objectives or events that would prevent the Company from operating, over the period of at least three years.
+As a result of this analysis, the Board believes the Company can effectively manage the principal and emerging risks and uncertainties and remains confident that the Company will be able to continue in operation, and does not envisage any change in strategy, objectives or events that would prevent the Company from operating over the period of at least three years.

-In determining the period of assessment, the Directors consider that three years is appropriate given the target for deployment of capital and projecting longer term financial and economic scenarios would present difficulties given the lack of longer term economic visibility.
+In determining the period of assessment, the Directors consider that three years remains appropriate given the deployment of capital and projecting longer term financial and economic scenarios would present difficulties given the lack of longer term economic visibility.
 The Board also considered that the metrics used to value underlying companies would normally look to a medium-term time horizon.